bl7722/goodReadMeGenerator/GeneratedREADME.md

 This is the goodReadMeGenerator.
 The purpose of this generator is to facilitate the creation of future README.md files

 ## ##Table of Contents
-N/A

 ## ##Installation
-N/A

 ## ##Usage
-to facilitate the creation of future README.md files
+the creation of future Readme.md files

 ## ##Licenses
-N/A

 ## ## Contributing
-Through Github

 ## ##Tests
-run on command prompt/terminal
+terminal/command prompt

 ## ##Questions
-N/A

 ### Send Questions to:

 ## ## Email: This user has a private email